eyeofthenico/smtp-sts/mta-sts.md

   this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
-* _max-age_: Max lifetime of the policy (plain-text integer seconds).
+* _max-age_: Max lifetime of the policy (plain-text integer seconds, required).
   Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
-* _policy_id_: A short string used to track policy updates.
+* _policy_id_: (plain-text, required) A short string used to track policy updates.
 This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `policy_id` of a previously seen policy.

 ## Formal Definition

-**TODO: This no longer aligns with policy**

 The formal definition of the SMTP STS format, using [@!RFC5234], is as follows: